 Additionally, make sure your website isn’t so outdated that it’s painful to look at.
 Keeping your site up-to-date is crucial for maintaining a positive user experience and ensuring it remains visually appealing to visitors.

-In a review of the service in 2017, Search Engine Land found that there are quite a few negatives from an SEO perspective.
+We would also recommend against using Google My Business’ free website builder, Google Sites.
+In a review of the service, Search Engine Land found that there are quite a few negatives from an SEO perspective.
 Including:

 - One-page site, no option to create additional pages.